Get S-M-A-R-T, Jr.

 Created by licensed therapist Lisa Werth, LCSW, LCAC, of Calla Collaborative Health, this program is specifically designed to educate and empower teenage students, ages 14 to 18 years old, to prevent, decrease, and stop the use of drugs and alcohol.

 Get SMART, Jr. is a five week education and intervention program for teen students ages 14 - 18 years old.
 We don't want to wait until teens consider using substances that may lead to addiction.
 Get SMART, Jr. aims to educate them about various substances they may encounter; potential health, personal, and even legal consequences of using these substances.

-This is no ordinary educational program, as your student will be given evidence-based methods and tools to empower them to make educated decisions about substance abuse, as well as reflect and understand their past choices.
+This is no ordinary educational program, as your student will participate in interactive and visual demonstrations, given evidence-based methods and tools to empower them to make educated decisions about substance abuse, as well as reflect and understand past choices involving substance use, if any.

-(Get SMART, Jr. is FREE for all participants.
-Program funding is provided by grants from the Drug Free Coalition of Tippecanoe County, United Way of Greater Lafayette, and contributions to Willowstone Family Services.)Register Here
+Get SMART, Jr. is free for all participants.
+Program funding is provided by grants from the Drug Free Coalition of Tippecanoe County, United Way of Greater Lafayette, and contributions to Willowstone Family Services.

 Role of Parents: Parents are required to meet with the group facilitator before or when their teen is enrolled in Get SMART, Jr. During this meeting, information about the program will be provided to parents and an intake form will be completed.
 Parents and guardians play an integral role in the program as a support system.